 </ img>

-Bottom - perforation of the cooling system, stereo speakers on sloping platforms and rubberized legs.
-There are two in front and a large strip across the entire width of the laptop:
+At the bottom there is a perforated cooling system, stereo speakers on beveled platforms and rubberized feet.
+There are two of them in front, and a large stripe on the back that covers almost the entire width of the laptop:

 </ img>